ww44ss/ww44ss.github.io/_posts/blog/2016-11-10-AIWorldNotes.md

 # Summary

+Many of the conferees spoke of the AI-desert, the period of time starting in the 1970's, when the promises of AI made mathematical-sense, but could not be supported from a computational perspective in practice.

+No longer.
 AI is exploding.
-Many of the conferees spoke of the AI-desert, the period of time starting in the 1970's, when the promises of AI made mathematical-sense, but could not be supported in practice.
-The cloud computing revolution, with ready access to powerful handsets than can support local prediciton model computation, and cloud computing data centers, which can support the massive computations necessary to develop and fit the models to huge amounts of data, have made the difference.
-It really is "AI-first".
+The cloud computing revolution, with ready access to powerful handsets than can support local prediction computation, and cloud data centers, which can support the massive computations necessary to develop and fit models to huge amounts of data, have made the difference.
+It really is an "AI-first" world.